vtourraine/bm-grenoble-ios/README.md

 - Items cover image
 - Renew loans
 - Reservations
-- Libraries list with map
 - Multiple accounts support

+## Experimental features

+These features are being implemented, and might be available in beta version, but not on the App Store.

+- Subscriber card: in-app barcodes are difficult to scan in libraries
+- Search books
+- Libraries list with info and map

 ## Bug report